UC Davis Aggies football: Nevada

-UC Davis and Nevada have not played each other since 2013, but have a historical rivalry dating back to the first match up in 1915 when the University Farm School Aggies beat the Nevada Sagebrushers 14-0 in Carson City, Nevada.
+UC Davis and Nevada have not played each other since 2013, but have a historical rivalry dating back to the first match up in 1915 when the University Farm School Aggies beat the Nevada Sagebrushers 14–0 in Carson City, Nevada.
 They have played each other 54 times since.
-The "Aggie-Pack" battle would regularly have old-fashioned rooters buses travel 146 miles (2.5 hours) down I-80 for this rivalry that was regularly "a battle for West Coast small-college supremacy … in fact, the mid-November 1977 Nevada-UCD matchup drew 12,800 fans to Toomey Field, which still stands as a home attendance record … and yes, the crowd-pleasing Aggies prevailed, 37-21 …" Nevada leads the 54 game series 29-21-3 as of 2023.
+The "Aggie–Pack" battle would regularly have old-fashioned rooters buses travel 146 miles (2.5 hours) down I-80 for this rivalry that was regularly "a battle for West Coast small-college supremacy … in fact, the mid-November 1977 Nevada–UCD matchup drew 12,800 fans to Toomey Field, which still stands as a home attendance record … and yes, the crowd-pleasing Aggies prevailed, 37–21 …" Nevada currently leads the all-time series 29–21–3.

 Chico State

 A most heated Northern California small-college rivalry That started in 1922 with 69 meetings between the two schools until 1997 when Chico State discontinued its football program.
-UC Davis won the series 46-20-3.
+UC Davis won the series 46–20–3.
 Both programs were vying for Far Western Conference and Northern California Athletic Conference championships every year for decades.
-From 1970 to 1997 UC Davis and Chico State won or shared the FWC/NCAC Conference football title 25 of 27 times.
+From 1970 to 1997, UC Davis and Chico State won or shared 25 of 27 FWC/NCAC titles.

 Humboldt State

 The Humboldt State Lumberjacks and Aggies first met in 1935 in Eureka, CA and last met in 2011 and were rivals in the Far Western Conference and Northern California Athletic Conference and played each other 60 times.
-The Aggies won the series 41-16-3.
+The Aggies won the series 41–16–3.
 Humboldt State discontinued their football program in 2018.

 San Francisco State

-The San Francisco State Gators and Aggies first met in 1937 in San Francisco, CA, a 13-7 win by the Northern Branch Cal Aggies and last met in 1994 just before San Francisco State discontinued their football program in 1995.
+The San Francisco State Gators and Aggies first met in 1937 in San Francisco, CA, a 13–7 win by the Northern Branch Cal Aggies and last met in 1994 just before San Francisco State discontinued their football program in 1995.
 The 'Staters'/'Golden Gaters'/'Gators' and Aggies were rivals in the Far Western Conference and Northern California Athletic Conference and played each other 51 times.
-The Aggies won the series 33-17-1.
+The Aggies won the series 33–17–1.
 From 1954 to 1967 UC Davis and San Francisco State combined won 10 of 15 Far Western Conference titles.